iks-gmbh-tools/MOGLiCodeCreator/readme.md

 ﻿The MOGLi Code Creator
 --------------

 Just another code generator? - NO! - It's THE Lightweight autogeneration tool!

+It is a small standalone Tool for a quick start into model based development!

 It's written in Java but made to generate more than only Java code.